Bitcoin Glossary

 Consensus

-Network-wide agreement on valid transactions/blocks, following rules enforced by nodes.
+Network-wide agreement on valid transactions and blocks, following rules enforced independently by every node.
+No single party can override the consensus rules.

 Fork